 - Run Capacitors: These capacitors continuously supply power to the compressor and fan motors to maintain their operation.
 They stabilize the voltage and increase the motor’s efficiency.

-Causes and Symptoms of Broken Capacitors in AC
+Causes and Symptoms of Broken Air Conditioning Capacitor

 Several factors can contribute to capacitor failure, including age, heat exposure, electrical surges, and manufacturing defects.
 As a capacitor starts to fail, you may notice the following symptoms: